open-sauced/intro/07-types-of-contributions.md

 If you are interested in contributing to documentation, here are a few tips that you might find helpful:

 - **Read the entire documentation**.
-Reading the whole documentation will help you better understand how the product is used.
+Reading the whole documentation will help you better understand how to use the product.
 - **Find a task that fits your skills and interests**.
 If you're unsure where to start, look at the issues or discussions you believe you can tackle before reaching out to a maintainer.
 - **Use the product**.
 Gaining user insight will help you determine which information needs to be added to or removed from the documentation.
 - **Be patient and persistent**.
 Writing good documentation takes time.
 Don't be afraid to ask for help if you get stuck.